 - Bus 24 (or a cheap taxi) will take you to Monsanto, with its giant playground (endless slides, teepees, a pirate ship) and outdoor swimming pool

 This is a parents' dream.
 It's aimed at families and its core clientele are families, so there's no need to worry about your kids disrupting anyone else's holiday.
-There's baby equipment to borrow (pre-booking recommended), a kids' club, superlative childcare, and a café serving simple meals and a range of purees for under 1s.
+There's baby equipment to borrow (pre-booking recommended), a kids' club and creche (complimentary year-round), superlative childcare, and a café serving simple meals and a range of purees for under 1s.
 Reception has a shop selling lotions, nappies and snacks.
-Best of all they offer a 'pyjama party' club - children are looked after in a big tent with Fatboy puffs, where they can rest, listen to stories and sleep, giving parents the chance for an evening out.
+The hotel also has good security features, such as lifts to the apartments that can only be accessed using key cards.
+But best of all, they offer a 'Pyjama Party' or disco - children are looked after in a big tent with Fatboy poufs, giving parents the chance for an evening out.

 Family friendly accommodation:

 Deluxe Studios are an open-plan room with a kingsize bed and space for a baby cot.
-Superior Deluxe Studios are open-plan with a kingsize bed, bunkbeds and space for a baby cot.
-All 1-bed Apartments have a kingsize/twin bedroom and a living area with bunkbeds and space for a baby cot.
+Superior Deluxe Studios are open-plan with a kingsize bed, bunk beds and space for a baby cot.
+The 1-bed Apartments have a kingsize/twin bedroom and a living area with bunk beds and space for a baby cot; the 1-bed Premium Apartment has twin beds instead of bunks, which makes it suitable for older kids/extra adults.
 Our favourites were the spacious Deluxe Apartments with 2 bedrooms.
-They have a kingsize bedroom, a bunk-bed room and space for a baby cot.
-Superior Deluxe Apartments with 2 bedrooms have a kingsize bedroom, twin bedroom and bunkbeds, plus space for a baby cot in the living room.
+They have a kingsize bedroom, 2 pairs of bunk-beds, and space for a baby cot.
+Superior Deluxe Apartments with 2 bedrooms have 2 double bedrooms and a pair of bunk beds, plus space for a baby cot in the living room.
 All studios and apartments except Superior Deluxe Apartments have a tub in their bathroom, and all have a full kitchen with a washing machine.

 - Baby cots with bedding